devp1512/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Dev.md

 ## Final Thoughts

+All in all, I believe I was successful in completing the tasks I set out to do.
 This was the first time I experienced what it means to be a "Data Scientist" - someone that needs to familiarize themselves with the dataset, and then come up with methods to achieve their goals.
 I had always thought of Data Science as making use of fancy, complicated models, yet I now know that this cannot be further away from the truth.
+In reality, it is a mix of experimenting with your data and making deductions about it, quite a messy process to be honest.
+I hope that my elaborate attempt at explaining my thought process brings some substance to this blog plost.